Oil drops as COVID-19 vaccine halt threatens demand

 U.S. refiners are scaling back on hiring ships for longer periods, another sign of uncertainty over when global oil demand will return to pre-pandemic levels, shipping and trade sources said.

-Reporting by Stephanie Kelly in New York; additional reporting by Shadia Nasralla and Aaron Sheldrick; Editing by Marguerita Choy, Will Dunham, Edmund Blair and David Gregorio
+Reporting by Stephanie Kelly in New York; additional reporting by Shadia Nasralla and Aaron Sheldrick; Editing by Marguerita Choy and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.